M-MohsinIjaz/customized_vgg16_model/README.md

 ## Dataset

 The implementation uses the MNIST dataset.
 Images and their corresponding labels are provided in CSV files and directories.
+Dataset can downloaded from [mnist_dataset](https://drive.google.com/file/d/1pQBRL4NhqWfxouBDxRvb2B8S2j3Thee3/view?usp=sharing)

 ### Dataset Structure
 - `train.csv` and `test.csv`: CSV files containing image filenames and their labels.